 Post Reduction Raku Cleaning

 Again depending on what raku technique you have used, you may need to clean your pottery.
-For example, if you have done naked raku, the slip and glaze needs to be removed.
+For example, if you have done naked raku, the slip and glaze need to be removed.
 Similarly, there may be a lot of carbonized combustible material sitting on the surface of your pottery.

 Generally, potters will clean their raku pottery up after reduction, by scrubbing it with wire wool or a metal pad.
 Sometimes slip and glaze will simply flake off with a gentle brush.
 Other times, you may need to scrub the surface with a wire brush in water.

 What is raku pottery best known for?
 It is known as being a dramatic and exciting way of firing clay.
-Because it involves taking pottery out of the kiln when it is red hot, it can be nerve wracking.
+Because it involves taking pottery out of the kiln when it is red hot, it can be nerve-wracking.
 However, the resulting ceramics can be intensely beautiful and the drama of the process continues to keep potters enthralled.

 If you enjoyed this post, please share it!